Can Emotional Issues Really Affect My Oral Health?

-Anxiety and stress affects your health in many different ways.
+Anxiety and stress affect your health in many different ways.
 Although it is mainly a psychological disorder, it manifests in a range of physical symptoms that can cause your physical health to deteriorate.
-Panic attacks are the tip of the iceberg when it comes to the problems that stress cause your body.
+Panic attacks are the tip of the iceberg when it comes to the problems that stress causes your body.
 When it comes to the ways in which stress affects the teeth, problems often remain hidden for a long time.

 Anxiety and Your Oral Health

-A variety of potential oral problems can occur as the result of anxiety and experts are suggesting that the connection between oral and mental health may be even stronger than what we initially believed.
+A variety of potential oral problems can occur as the result of anxiety and experts are suggesting that the connection between oral and mental health maybe even stronger than what we initially believed.
 Here are some examples:

 When people are stressed or depressed, their health and appearance usually become less of a priority.
-They become so wrapped up in other issues, that their oral and general health is pushed to the bottom of their to-do-lists.
+They become so wrapped up in other issues, that their oral and general health is pushed to the bottom of their to-do lists.

 There's a strong link between stress and acid reflux, although the conditions may exist separately.
 Either way, stomach acids caused by reflux can damage the enamel of your teeth.

 Whether or not anxiety causes medically serious dry mouth, saliva is needed to keep your mouth clean.
-When your mouth is dry - either due to stress and anxiety, or due to dehydration - the pH levels in your mouth will be leaning towards acidic, which can eat away at the enamel of your teeth, causing them to deteriorate.
+When your mouth is dry - either due to stress and anxiety or due to dehydration - the pH levels in your mouth will be leaning towards acidic, which can eat away at the enamel of your teeth, causing them to deteriorate.

 We usually associate canker sores with a weakened immune system, which is also a symptom of stress.
 If you have been getting a lot of canker sores, it is possible that you are run down.
 Pay closer attention to your physical health by finding ways to reduce stress and visit your dentist for advice on how to care for your oral health.